Board of Directors

 Craig has committed his career to helping communities create more prosperous futures; working as a local economic developer, rural telecommunications policy leader, Executive Director of the Nebraska Rural Development Commission, Senior Fellow with the Center for Rural Entrepreneurship, and President of the Heartland Center for Leadership Development.
 He has also served on several prominent state and national rural development boards and commissions during his career.

-Craig’s work extends across 47 states involving well over 45,000 youth, and in Canada, Australia and Russia, helping community leaders, educators and economic development professionals implement effective youth engagement, workforce development and entrepreneurship strategies.
+Craig’s work extends across 47 states involving well over 60,000 youth, and in Canada, Australia and Russia, helping community leaders, educators and economic development professionals implement effective youth engagement, workforce development and entrepreneurship strategies.
 Closer to home, Craig created the Youth Attraction Formula© to help rural communities in the Great Plains set attainable goals for addressing chronic youth out-migration and population loss.
 In 2007, Craig was a contributing author for a textbook on entrepreneurial development published by Lexington Books.
 His work has been published in Great Britain as one of five content experts globally for a study by Youth Business International, in Russia for the national Parliament, and in a variety of publications in the United States and internationally.
-In 2017, Craig was inducted into the Gregg Christensen, Nebraska Entrepreneurship Hall of Fame.
+In 2017, Craig was inducted into the Gregg Christensen Nebraska Entrepreneurship Hall of Fame.

 Craig holds a B.S. in Agricultural Economics with emphasis in Community Development and Marketing from the University of Nebraska.

-(c) 2023 Heartland Center for Leadership Development
+(c) 2024 Heartland Center for Leadership Development